3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 |7.2||It is the responsibility of the Chair of the Strategy Meeting to ensure that these decisions are fully recorded and a copy should be made available immediately for all participants.|

-Children's Social Care has a statutory duty to undertake Section 47 Enquiries in any of the following circumstances:
+Children's Specialist Services has a statutory duty to undertake Section 47 Enquiries in any of the following circumstances:

 |10.1||It is the responsibility of the Team to which the case is referred or the team which has case responsibility to assess what action is required and ensure that an investigation is undertaken.|